-The deferred income arising from the gain on the sale and leaseback of the buildings and fixtures that took place on the date of the privatisation of the Company in 2002 is being taken to income in accordance with the accounting policy stated in Note 40.
+The deferred income arising from the gain on the sale and leaseback of the buildings and fixtures that took place on the date of the privatisation of the Company in 2002 is being taken to income in accordance with the accounting policy stated in Note 39.

 The European Commission grant is composed of grants related to assets and which were received in 2006 and 2011 in respect of the upgrading of the taxiways project.
-The Norwegian grant is related to the implementation of the Schengen project and was received in 2009.
 The Government grant is related to the installation of the photovoltaic system and was received in 2011.
+The Norwegian grant was related to the implementation of the Schengen project and was received in 2009.

-25. Provision for the Retirement Benefit Plan
+24. Provision for the Retirement Benefit Plan

 The Group The Company

-(in EUR) 2018 2017 2018 2017
+(in EUR) 2019 2018 2019

-Non-current provision 3,906,809 4,408,590 3,906,809 4,408,590
+Non-current provision 3,880,077 3,906,809 3,880,077 3,906,809

 The provision at year end represents the estimated amounts that are to be reimbursed by the Company to the Government of Malta.
-The provision for retirement benefits is unfunded and represents the Company's and the Group's share of the year end provision in accordance with the Pensions Ordinance (Cap 93) for possible future liabilities relating to pensions of employees who joined the public service before 15 January 1979 and were transferred to the Company.
+The provision for retirement benefits is unfunded and represents the Company's and the Group's share of the year end provision in accordance with the Pensions Ordinance (Cap 93) for obligations relating to pensions of employees who joined the public service before 15 January 1979 and were transferred to the Company.